physics-playground/ammo.js/README.md

 ## Reducing Build Size

-The size of the `ammo.js` builds can be reduced in several ways:
+The size of the `ammo.js` bin can be reduced in several ways:

 - Removing unneeded interfaces from `ammo.idl`.
 Some good examples of this are `btIDebugDraw` and `DebugDrawer`, which are both only needed if visual debug rendering is desired.